rick1971/RecentTopics/README.md

   - sort by topic start time, instead of last post time
 - UCP permissions and settings so users can choose their own preferences
 - Inherits all styling from regular "viewforum" templates
+- compatible with Topic Prefix Extension from Stathis
 - Tested on:
   - prosilver
   - subsilver2